 Scholars (and any students without scholarships) who wish to apply to Oxbridge, are provided with guidance.
 Potential applicants meet once a week, and whenever necessary informally with the Master of Scholars, to discuss their applications.
 Our focus in these meetings is providing students with information about an application process that can seem overwhelmingly complex, and guiding them to the correct decisions.
 Subject-specific support is then given by the relevant academic department.
 We do not believe that there is any ‘easy’ way of getting into Oxbridge; and we also know that students who are intensively ‘coached’ into coming across as a certain type of person in their application very rarely meet with success.
 So, our focus is on encouraging students to make wise choices, and giving them the advice they need to make a successful application.

 E-mail: Mr A S J RothwellMA, PGCE, MPhil

 Mr Adam Rothwell has been Head of History at Cranleigh since September 2015 and Master of the Scholars since 2016.
-He is a tutor in Loveday and also oversees the school’s debating society.
+He is a Resident Deputy Housemaster for North and also oversees the school’s debating society.
 Before coming to Cranleigh, Mr Rothwell taught at Oakham School in Rutland, where he was an assistant boarding housemaster and Oxbridge co-ordinator, also teaching History and IB Diploma Theory of Knowledge.